 We prune trees to Australian Standards AS 4373 – ‘Pruning of Amenity Trees’, as well as abiding by local regulations and requirements.
 The Tree Company can assist you with the following tree pruning and shaping services below.

-Whether your reasons for pruning are to promote healthy plant development or for purely aesthetic purposes, our highly trained team are here to help.
+Whether your reasons for pruning are to promote strong, health trees, manage tree size, supress to reduce the likelihood of failures or purely for aesthetic purposes.
+Our highly trained team are here to help.

 Call The Tree Company today to arrange your free quote.